Community & Public Services

 The Northcountry Planetarium at SUNY Plattsburgh is committed to and providing quality astronomy and space science awareness for our local community.

-Our planetarium facility performs as a 360 degree multimedia sky theater, allowing visitors to experience live, interactive programs as well as automated productions that feature realistic night skies and virtual journeys through our solar system and distance deep space phenomena.
+Our planetarium facility performs as a 360-degree multimedia sky theater, allowing visitors to experience live, interactive programs as well as automated productions that feature realistic night skies and virtual journeys through our solar system and distant deep space phenomena.

 Please join us in our quest to help children of all ages expand their universe.

-Notes and Reminders to consider when planning a visit to the Northcountry Planetarium
+Notes & Reminders to Consider When Planning a Visit to the Northcountry Planetarium

-- Cellular telephones, laptops, flash cameras and all other electronic devices should be turned off and stowed prior to entry into the planetarium theater.
+- Mobile devices (cell phones, smart watches, tablets, etc.), laptops, flash cameras and all other electronic devices should be turned off and stowed prior to entry into the planetarium theater.

 - Parents and/or other adult chaperons must remain in the planetarium theater with their children throughout the entire presentation.